Destination: Universe!

-Destination: Universe! is the second collection of science fiction short stories by Canadian-American writer A. E. van Vogt, published in hardcover by Pellegrini & Cudahy in 1952, and repeatedly reprinted in paperback, by three different publishers, over the next 25 years.
+Destination: Universe! is the second collection of science fiction short stories by Canadian-American writer A. E. van Vogt.
+It was published in hardcover by Pellegrini & Cudahy in 1952, and repeatedly reprinted in paperback, by three different publishers, over the next 25 years.
 The first British edition appeared in 1953, followed by several paperback reprints.
 A French translation, Destination Univers, was issued in 1973 and reprinted six times over the next 25 years.
-The collection has also been translated into Swedish (1954, as Destination universum), Portuguese (1960, as Rumo ao Universo) and Romanian (1994, as Destinația univers).
+The collection has also been translated into Swedish (1954, as Destination universum), Portuguese (1960, as Rumo ao Universo), and Romanian (1994, as Destinația univers).